-Sports Plus – $8.99/mo for NFL RedZone, Stadium, SI TV, GOLTV English & Spanish, 6 PAC-12 regional networks, 3 FOX College Sports regional networks, VSiN, FNTSY, Fight Network, TyC Sports, and Stadium 1, 2 and 3.
+Sports Plus – $8.99/mo for NFL RedZone live stream, Stadium, SI TV, GOLTV English & Spanish, 6 PAC-12 regional networks, 3 FOX College Sports regional networks, VSiN, FNTSY, Fight Network, TyC Sports, and Stadium 1, 2 and 3.

 Adventure Plus – $4.99/mo for Outdoor Channel, Sportsman Channel, World Fishing Network, Outside TV and MavTV

 RAI Italia – $7.99/mo for italian-language coverage on RAI Italia

 Portuguese Plus – $14.99/mo for Portuguese-language coverage on GOLTV Spanish, BTV, and RTP Internacional

 Latino Plus – $7.99/mo for Spanish-language coverage on FOX Deportes, GOLTV Spanish, TyC Sports, CNN, BabyTV HD, CineSony, FOX Life, elGourmet, MasChic, Nat Geo Mundo, and NuestraTele.

 Is fuboTV worth it?
 What do the fuboTV reviews from customers say about the service?

 - Great selection of sports channels, making it a great way to watch sports without cable

 - Watch local channels without cable and access major events, like the NFL Playoffs without cable